marmelab/react-admin/Vite.md

 ---
 layout: default
-title: "Vite Integration"
+title: "Installing React-admin With Vite"
 ---

-# Vite Integration
+# Installing React-admin With Vite

 [Vite](https://vitejs.dev/) is a JavaScript bundler which improves speed of dev server and production build compared to Webpack.